gionoa/Formula1API/README.md

 Click `File` -> `Swift Packages` -> `Add Package Dependency`, enter Formula1API repo's [URL](https://github.com/gionoa/Formula1API.git).
 Or you can login Xcode with your GitHub account and just type Formula1API to search.

-After select the package, you can choose the dependency type (tagged version, branch or commit).
-As of now, since there's no 1.0.0 release yet, choose `master branch`.

-### Initial Configuration

-No configuration needed!

-### Deploying / Publishing

-You can't run this library in your own server since it interacts with the live network.
-If you're interested in running your own server to fetch F1 data, check out this [repository](https://github.com/Edivad99/NJS-ErgastF1API).

 ## Features

 Formula1API provides functions that allow you to access endpoints for data.